NY officer charged with murder in mentally ill woman's death

 New York police Commissioner James O'Neill, meanwhile, said at the time that his department failed by not using means other than deadly force.

-"That's not how it's supposed to go," O'Neill said.
-"It's not how we train; our first obligation is to preserve life, not to take a life when it can be avoided."
+"It's not how we train; our first obligation is to preserve life, not to take a life when it can be avoided," he said then.

+Officials and police reform advocates who had condemned Danner's killing commended Barry's arrest.
+Civil rights activist the Rev. Al Sharpton called it "a good step in a long walk toward justice," while Bronx Borough President Ruben Diaz Jr. said it marked progress in "addressing an issue that has been long neglected, and that is how to deal with our mentally ill residents in volatile situations."

 Danner's death evoked memories of the 1984 police killing of another black Bronx woman, Eleanor Bumpurs, who was shot after waving a knife at officers while being evicted from her apartment.

-Danner had been diagnosed with schizophrenia, and relatives have said she had been ill since her college years.
-She had done some computer-related work at one point and was a book-lover and artist, often sketching the people around her, according to her former lawyer.
+Relatives have said Danner had been ill since her college years.
+She had done some computer-related work at one point and was a book-lover and artist, often sketching the people around her, a former lawyer of hers has said.

-In a searing, eloquent 2012 essay on living with disease, she agonized over the deaths of mentally ill people like her at the hands of police.
+In a searing, eloquent 2012 essay on living with schizophrenia, she agonized over the deaths of mentally ill people like her at the hands of police.

-"We are all aware of the all too frequent news stories about the mentally ill who come up against law enforcement instead of mental health professionals and end up dead," she wrote in the essay, which she had given to an attorney who had represented her in a case that gave her sister guardianship of her.
+"We are all aware of the all too frequent news stories about the mentally ill who come up against law enforcement instead of mental health professionals and end up dead," she wrote in the essay, which she had given to her attorney.

 Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.